 About Me

-I’m a research scientist on the Human Influence team at the UK AI Security Institute where I’m working to understand and address the socio-cultural impacts of AI on individuals and society at large.
-My focus is in the development of responsible audio AI; particularly in assessing the capabilities of speech technologies and their impacts on human behaviour.
+I’m a research scientist on the Human Influence team at the UK AI Security Institute where I work to understand and address the socio-cultural impacts of AI on individuals and society at large.
+My main focus is the development of responsible audio AI; particularly assessing the capabilities of speech technologies and their impacts on human behaviour.

 Before this, I was a research associate in the University of Edinburgh’s Institute for Language, Cognition and Computation.
-I completed my PhD in the Centre for Speech Technology Research at the University of Edinburgh where I worked with Catherine Lai and Peter Bell.
+I completed my PhD in the Centre for Speech Technology Research at the University of Edinburgh where I worked with Catherine Lai and Peter Bell on information theoretic models of speech perception.
+I also worked on a number of start-up teams in healthtech, ML & NLP across the UK, Denmark, and Germany.
+Check out my resumé for more details (updated Nov 2025).

 Alongside speech safety, my research explores the congitive mechanisms that underpin our ability to understand and produce language.
 During my PhD, I was particularly focused on how information encoded in the lexical and non-lexical channels of spoken communication affects perception.
 I applied these insights to better model human language comprehension as well as guide the development of efficient, perceptually-motivated representations of multi-channel communicative signals.